BasitAli05/BasitAli05/README.md

 ## 👋 Hey there!
 I’m Basit.

-As a final year BSCS student at NED University, I’m passionate about data engineering and all things cloud-related.
+I’m a Computer Science graduate from NED University with a passion for data engineering and cloud technologies.
 My journey in the world of data has led me to explore cutting-edge technologies like Azure and AWS, as well as dive into the exciting realm of big data.

 ### 🌐 What I Do: